sjl/.plan/README.markdown

 Also realized that I've mapped the raise/lower to the opposite directions on the encoder in QMK, welp.
 Should fix that at some point…

+Did a bit of dotfile cleanup.
+Realized I can also sync `htoprc` which is nice.
+Also discovered `htop` has an option for highlighting new processes and recently-killed ones, which will be *really* handy.